nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_3/Bagheshri_Suresh_Kumar/README.md

 **Week 1**: Topic Finalization.
-Atttended differnt meetings to identify a topic that aligned with my interests.
+Atttended different meetings to identify a topic that aligned with my interests.

 **Week 2** - I worked on creating a module focused on bias detection methodologies.
 I have created read me files for modules 3,6,7,8,9.